 - I’d also like to see an account settings option that would allow me to disallow certain categories of books from showing up in the search results.
 A few times while searching for specific book titles, my results pulled up some options that I’d rather my kids not stumble across.
 While I realize this happens everywhere, I appreciate when companies allow me to filter search result options.
 I’ve sent a request asking for this feature to be added.
 If this is important to you, I’d encourage you to email and ask them as well.

 WANT TO GIVE IT A TRY?

 The best way to find out if Scribd will be the right fit for you is to give it a go.
-You can get a free one month trial if you use this link to sign up.
+You can get a free two month trial if you use this link to sign up.

 A FEW SUGGESTIONS TO GET YOU STARTED: